 MY PROFESSIONAL EXPERIENCE.............

-I am a CMP and the Sr. VP Global Business Development/Private Client Relations/Logistics Specialist and of a large highend luxury motoring service company right here in New York, called Bermuda Limousine International a privately owned company established in 1941 by the Verdi Family ( now, Peter Verdi), now celebrating 75 years! and Serving over 550 U.S. Cities and 60 destinations worldwide.
+I am a CMP and the Sr. VP Global Business Development/Private Client Relations/Logistics Specialist and of a large highend luxury motoring service company right here in New York, called Bermuda Limousine International a privately owned company established in 1941 by the Verdi Family ( now, Peter Verdi), now celebrating over 75 years! and Serving over 550 U.S. Cities and 60 destinations worldwide.

 As the oldest ground transport companies in Manhattan and now the "Best Of The Best" in service by New York Magazine's annual..."Best Of New York Award".